 If you stay in Borak area, which is just about 5 to 10 min walk from the Old town, you will have Banje beach just steps away.
 The local marina with lovely masts and sailing boats is in front of your window and several restaurants and cafe-bars are just there along the promenade.
-Most of the apartments and rooms here has sea views while some has terrace or patio/garden at the back of the house.
+Most of the apartments and rooms here have sea views while some have a terrace or patio/garden at the back of the house.

 My recommendation for accommodations here is on the Borak page